 Museo Automovilistico de Málaga

-One of several new museums in Malaga - it opened in 2010 - this museum houses the private collection of Portuguese car fanatic Joao Magalhaes.
+One of the new wave of museums in Malaga - it opened in 2010 as the Automobile and rebranded in 2021 as Automobile and Fashion Museum - this museum houses the private collection of Portuguese car fanatic Joao Magalhaes.
 The collection is worth around 25 million euros, and is one of the most important vintage car collections in the world.

 THE SPACE AND THE CARS